hnordt/smalldots/README.md

 ## Documentation

-- Recipes are available on the [Wiki](https://github.com/smalldots/smalldots/wiki)
+- Recipes are available on the [Smalldots Wiki](https://github.com/smalldots/smalldots/wiki)
 - A sample app is available at [Smalldots Todo App](https://github.com/smalldots/smalldots-todo-app)
 - Guides and API reference are not finished yet